 The Net Neutrality Battle: Techdirt raised nearly $70,000 to support coverage of net neutrality in Washington, D.C.

 Climate Confidential: Six climate and environment reporters raised over $46,000 to create a micro-publication.

 The Shale Boom: The Texas Tribune obtained funding for a series of stories on energy developments.

-While working as an editor at The Atlantic, part of a two-person team that conceived of—and developed a launch plan for—the magazine's video team; worked with the product and development groups to contribute to homepage and site re-designs.
+While working as an editor at The Atlantic, where I oversaw the development and launch of a new section devoted to health coverage, I was part of a two-person team that conceived of—and developed a launch plan for—the magazine's video strategy.
+I also worked with the product and development groups to contribute to homepage and site re-designs.

 The challenge is twofold: 1) Find The Atlantic's sweet spot at the intersection of video and ideas.
 2) Create a leapfrog strategy to massively increase video views on a shoestring budget. we think we can do all of the following with an increase in headcount of exactly one.
 No publication has really figured out how to do this, but we've got an idea based on some new conditions in the broader Internet space.
 Online video communities of both producers and viewers have grown over the past few years.
 These have extended beyond YouTube to encompass Vimeo, Flickr, and Metacafe.
 It's important to note that these sites are unique ecosystems.
 It is difficult to reach them via other social media.
 The creators on these sites represent a huge and inexpensive pool of producers for The Atlantic.
 The viewers could be a massive new audience for Atlantic content, but we don’t currently play in that space.